oils-for-unix/oils/doc/error-handling.md

 ### POSIX Shell

-- The special variable `$?` is the exit status of the last "command".
+- The special variable `$?` is the exit status of the "last command".
 It's a number between `0` and `255`.
 - If `errexit` is enabled, the shell will abort if `$?` is nonzero.
-  - This is subject to the *Disabled `errexit` Pitfall*, which I describe below.
+  - This is subject to the *Disabled `errexit` Quirk*, which I describe below.

 These mechanisms are fundamentally incomplete.

 ### Bash

-Bash improves error handling for pipelines like `ls /nonexistent | wc`.
+Bash improves error handling for pipelines like `ls /bad | wc`.

 - `${PIPESTATUS[@]}` stores the exit codes of all processes in a pipeline.
-- When `set -o pipefail` is enabled, `$?` takes into account every process in the pipeline.
-Without this setting, the failure of `ls` would be ignored.
+- When `set -o pipefail` is enabled, `$?` takes into account every process in a pipeline.
+  - Without this setting, the failure of `ls` would be ignored.
-- `shopt -s inherit_errexit` was introduced in bash 4.4 to re-introduce error handling in command subs.
+- `shopt -s inherit_errexit` was introduced in bash 4.4 to re-introduce error handling in command sub child processes.
 This fixes a bash-specific bug.

 But there are still places where bash will lose an exit code.

-## Fundamental Problems With The Language
+## Fundamental Problems

-Without enumerating every detail, let's look at 3 fundamental issues you should remember.
+Let's look at **four** fundamental issues with shell error handling.
+They underlie the **nine** [shell pitfalls enumerated in the appendix](#list-of-pitfalls).

-### `$?` Doesn't Correspond to Commands or Processes
+### When Is `$?` Set?

 Each external process and shell builtin has one exit status.
 But the definition of `$?` is obscure: it's tied to the `command` rule in the POSIX